caf-expert/CAF-LandingZone-StarterKit/README.md

 |azskBudgetFirstThreshold|If this percentage threshold is reached the firt alert will be send out|80|
 |azskBudgetSecondThreshold|the second percentage threshold to fire the alert|100|

-All these parameters must be adjust to the need of each concrete implementation.
-You find all parameters in the file **azskmein.parameters.json** in the root folder of this repository.

 ##### Anomaly Alert

 In the Azure Cost management there is the option to setup a anomaly alert.
 With this setup, there will be a mail sended out as soon as Azure Cost Management detect a anomaly in the forecast of the cost.
 Multiple alerts can be setup in the portal.